kazurayam/CompositeExecutionProfileInKatalonStudio/docs/index.md

     ├── main_includeURLs_login.glbl
     ├── main_includeURLs_top.glbl

-As you can guess from the above, `GlobalVariable.CATEGORY` can possibly take 4 values, `ENVIRONMENT` can take 3 values, `INCLUDE_SHEETS` can take 5 values, and `INCLUDE_URLS` can take 3 values.
-So my test script can programaticaly create 4 \* 3 \* 5 \* 3 = 120 combinations of value set provided with 15 Profiles manually prepared.
+As you can guess from the above, `GlobalVariable.CATEGORY` can possibly take 4 variations of values, `ENVIRONMENT` can take 3, `INCLUDE_SHEETS` can take 5, and `INCLUDE_URLS` can take 3.
+So my test script can programmatically enumerate 4 \* 3 \* 5 \* 3 = 180 possible combinations of values provided with 15 Profiles manually prepared.
+If I need to increase the number of `INCLUDE_SHEETS` values from 5 → 10, then the number of combinations will go up to 4 \* 3 \* 10 \* 3 = 360.

-Please imagine a case where I do not have the `ExecutionProfilesLoader` class so that I have to prepare 120 Profiles manually in Katalon Studio’s GUI.
+If I don’t have the `ExecutionProfilesLoader` class, I have to prepare 180 or 360 Profiles manually in Katalon Studio’s GUI.
 It’s just terrible.
-I do not like to do that job.
+Modularization of Execution Profiles by `ExecutionProfilesLoader` class shines to me.

 ## 3. Looking at GlobalVariables in action